Watts-College/cpp-527-fall-2021/practice/week-02.md

 I have made the conjecture that this bug will result in errors in 18% of games played.

-> In those two scenarios there is a 50% chance and 33% chance of returning to right value from the sample function.
+> In those two scenarios there is a 50% chance and 33% chance of returning the correct value from the sample function (random draws from [1,2] and [1,2,3] when correct values are 2 and 3 respectively).
 >
 > We encounter each scenario 2 times out of 9: car in 1st position and we pick 3rd door, and vice-versa.
 Or car in second position and we pick 1st door, and vice-versa.
 >